 4. Unable to Hire Qualified People

-Many business owners find it hard to hire qualified people.
+Many business owners find it hard to obtain qualified people.
 And if those employees are available out there, they can’t compete with big guys that pay the top dollar.

 The term “qualified” usually refers to “highly skilled” or “experienced”.
 In this case, qualified people are often not the answer to your need, especially if they aren’t used to work in a small business environment.